explodingcamera/blog/content/rust-os/2-shell/index.md

 // [1, 2, 3]
 ```

 This is great, but we can't really do much with this allocator since we can't free memory.
-Alternative allocators are, for example, [linked list allocators](https://os.phil-opp.com/allocator-designs/#linked-list-allocator), [binary buddy allocators](https://www.kernel.org/doc/gorman/html/understand/understand009.html), and [slab allocators](https://www.kernel.org/doc/gorman/html/understand/understand011.html).
+Alternative allocation strategies are, for example, [linked list allocators](https://os.phil-opp.com/allocator-designs/#linked-list-allocator), [binary buddy allocators](https://www.kernel.org/doc/gorman/html/understand/understand009.html), and [slab allocators](https://www.kernel.org/doc/gorman/html/understand/understand011.html).
 We won't be implementing any of these in here, but I encourage you to read about them and try to implement them yourself!
 Some of these are also available as crates on crates.io to use them as drop-in replacements for our naive implementation here ([linked_list_allocator](https://crates.io/crates/linked-list-allocator), [buddy_system_allocator](https://crates.io/crates/buddy_system_allocator) and [slabmalloc](https://crates.io/crates/slabmalloc)).

 # Shell

-With most essential rust features available, we can now start working on our shell.
+With most essential rust features available, we can now start building our shell.
 This shell will allow us to interact with our kernel and inspect its state.
 The shell will be a simple loop for now, that reads characters from SBIs `console_getchar` function, and executes some basic commands.

 {{ file(name = "src/main.rs") }}